 Configuration and additional steps

-Now, launch ProtonUp-Qt from your Grid/Menu, and then you will see the following interface:
+Now, launch the application from your Grid/Menu, and then you will see the following interface:

-As you can see, I have ‘SteamTinkerLaunch’ already installed on my system, but if you want to install any compatibility tool, just click on the ‘Add version’ button and then select what you want (for example, the latest Proton-GE).
+As you can see in the dialog box, I have SteamTinkerLaunch already installed on my system, but if you need to install any compatibility tool, just click on the ‘Add version’ button and then select what you want (for example, the latest GE-Proton release).

 As you can see, It also provides a small description of the layer you want to install.
 Just hit install and then open your preferred game launcher (Steam, Heroic or Lutris).
 And then add your installed compatibility layer in the game launch options.
-To do this in Steam, go to Steam > Settings > Steam Play and enable all the checkboxes.
+To do this in Steam, go to Steam > Settings > Steam Play and enable all the checkboxes, note that you will have to restart Steam if you want Steam to update the compatibility layer list.

-You can also add these settings to every individual game by modifying their properties.
+You can also add these settings to every individual game/Apps by modifying their properties from both the Big Picture Mode or the Desktop Mode.

-The year of the Linux desktop is here, and with these tools streamlining the game compatibility on Linux, more and more people will switch to it.
+The year of the Linux desktop is here, and with these tools streamlining the game compatibility on this platform, more and more people will switch to it.

-I agree that it is still a bit much that you have to configure every game that is not supported on Linux, but keep in mind that these games were not built for Linux at all and Valve’s Proton is an Open Source tool which you can get for free that will run your games.
+I agree that it is still a bit much that you have to configure every game that is not supported on this niche OS, but keep in mind that these games were not built for this platform at all and Valve’s Proton is an Open Source tool which you can get for free that will run your games.
 How awesome is that?
+You can check out more about the project on their GitHub page.